🎯 TL;DR — Quick Answer

 How to Qualify for a Nevada FHA Loan in 2025

 The property itself also has to qualify.
 FHA appraisals are slightly more rigorous than conventional ones because they include a safety inspection.
 The appraiser will check for things like peeling paint (in older homes), functioning HVAC systems, and solid structural integrity.
 If a home has major safety issues, the seller will generally need to fix them before the loan can close.
-This is actually a benefit for you as a buyer, as it ensures you aren’t walking into a “money pit” without knowing it.
+This is actually a benefit for you as a buyer, as it ensures you aren’t walking into a money pit without knowing it.

 Comparing FHA Limits Across Nevada Counties

-Here is a general breakdown of how the limits are structured for 2025:
+Here’s a general breakdown of how the limits are structured for 2025:

 - Single-Family: The baseline for most Nevada counties, providing ample room for a standard 3-bedroom home.